Years in OCA Las Vegas: 12

 Go-to boba drink: Brown sugar boba with pearl and tiger jelly, topped with cream mousse at Tiger Sugar

 Randy Huynh joined OCA in 2013 and has lived in Las Vegas for 26+ years.
-Randy graduated from UNLV with a bachelor's degree in Computer Science and a minor in Global Entrepreneurship.
-After graduating, Randy went to work with a local, natural beauty cosmetic start-up as a developer.
+Randy graduated from UNLV with a bachelor’s degree in Computer Science and a minor in Global Entrepreneurship.
+After graduating, Randy is a lead developer for a marketing agency.
 Outside of OCA and work, he is also a board member with the East Tech Alumni Association.
 Randy hopes the next generation of AAPI develop a strong identity and confidence within our AAPI culture and to share our culture with others.

 Director of Communications